learn-co-curriculum/java-mod-5-sql-create/README.md

 2. Use lowercase letters for table and column names such as `pet`, `species`, etc.
 3. When we have multiple words in a table or column name, link them together using underscores rather than spaces or camelcase.
+4. There is some debate whether table names should be singular or plural.
+   Whether you choose singular or plural names, be consistent across all tables within a database.
+The lessons will use singular nouns for tables names.

 The `CREATE TABLE` statement for the `pet` table is shown below: